 "This is a great lower body conditioning exercise as it lights up the glutes, hamstrings, quads, and calves.
-Step-ups will help not only to tone the lower body but will help improve lower body stamina and endurance for day to day activities such as stair climbing, walking, and running," says Froerer.
+Step-ups will help not only to tone the lower body but will help improve lower body stamina and endurance for day-to-day activities such as stair climbing, walking, and running," says Froerer.

 This functional movement can be performed with bodyweight or use kettlebells or dumbbells to increase the difficulty.
-You can also adjust this exercise's intensity by using a higher or lower step and moving more slowly or quickly.
+You can also adjust this exercise's intensity using a higher or lower step and moving more slowly or quickly.
 You'll work all of your leg muscles with your glutes and core with step-ups

 - Place a bench or step in front of you and stand facing it with a pair of dumbbells.
 Brace your core and look straight ahead.